iagoleal/iagoleal.github.io/content/posts/cuts-stochastic.md

 end
 ```

-Until now, our algorithm has two steps,
+Our algorithm alternates between two steps,
-which corresponds to how the information propagates between the stages:
+which correspond to how the information propagates between the stages:

 - Solve the first stage and propagate the primal solution $x$ _forwards_ to the second stage;
 - Solve the second stage for each scenario and propagate the average cut _backwards_ to the first stage.